synadia-io/nex/README.md

 * [control-api](./control-api/) - The API for communicating with and remotely controlling NEX nodes
 * [nex-cli](./nex-cli) - CLI for communicating with NEX nodes
 * [fc-image](./fc-image/) - Tools for building the rootfs (ext4) file system for use in firecracker VMs
-* [agent-api](./agent-api/) - Protobuf API specification for protocol used between `nex-node` and `nex-agent` across the firecracker boundary.
-Also contains a client for communicating with an agent.
-This is an internal API unlikely to be of interest to users.
+* [agent-api](./agent-api/) - Data types and other API data for protocol used between `nex-node` and `nex-agent` across the firecracker boundary.
+This is an internal API unlikely to be of interest to anyone other than contributors.

 Follow these steps to get up and running: